History of SAIS

 Understanding our accreditation history

 SAIS has always been concerned with accreditation and its impact on the quality of school organization and service.
-Since the 1986 merger of the former SAIS and the former MAIS, schools in the Southeast have argued more and more forcefully for a place at the decision tables related to accreditation in the Southeast, despite the modest proportion of schools.
-During the course of the past 20 years, independent school quality and benefit has been recognized only after hard-fought argument.
-Now, at the beginning of this century of educational service to the nation, independent schools are becoming the model of educational method even for many new conceptions of public schools, for emerging charter schools, and for home schooling networks.
+Since the 1986 merger of the former SAIS and the former MAIS, schools in the Southeast have argued more and more forcefully for a place at the decision tables related to accreditation, despite the modest proportion of schools.
+Independent schools are the model of educational method even for many new conceptions of public schools, charter schools, and home schooling networks.

 Relationship with SACS